A documentary film about donsoya, the knowledge of initiated hunters in Burkina Faso

 - Yere Majigi group - 6 tracks mixing donso harps and xylophone music

 Lorenzo Ferrarini is an anthropologist based in Manchester UK, where he teaches ethnographic documentary at the Granada Centre for Visual Anthropology, University of Manchester.
 Before moving to Britain he studied anthropology and ethnomusicology in Milano, Italy, where he collaborates with the LEAV – Ethnomusicology and Visual Anthropology Lab at the University of Milan since its establishment, in 2005.
 Here he developed his passion for photography and learned to shoot and edit video, in addition to various techniques of field sound recording.
-Lorenzo can also work as a graphic and web designer.

 He completed two extensive researches on Egyptian migrants in Italy (2007-2008) and donso hunters in Western Burkina Faso (2011-2012).
 In both cases he used radically participant and participated methods, sharing everyday practical activities and the conception of his media projects.